tarikfp/tarikfp/README.md

 #### Hi there 👋 I am Tarik, I develop applications mostly with Javascript, Typescript and Swift.
-Playing around with React Native and Swift currently.
+Playing around with React Native and Swift recently.

 - 🔭 I’m currently working on a Swift project